beakerbrowser/beakerbrowser.com/_docs/p2p/create-a-website.md

 ---

 Just like [sharing files](./share-files.html), you can host a Website directly from Beaker.
-In fact, it's the exact same toolset!
-The difference is, in a Website, you add HTML, CSS, and Javascript.

 ### Step 1.
 Create a New Site